httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).

+While algorithm agility allows the migration to stronger algorithms it does not prevent the use of weaker algorithms.
+Digest fields do not provide any mitigiations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the digest-algorithm.
+To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields value by using TLS and/or digital signatures.

 ## Duplicate digest-algorithm in field value

 An endpoint might receive multiple representation-data-digest values (see {{digest}}) that use the same digest-algorithm with different or identical digest-values.
 For example: